nonsignificantp/whatsparser/README.md

 ### Pandas dataframe

-Converting all messages into a pandas DataFrame so you can use your favorite tools for data analysis is as easy as:
+Convert all messages into a pandas DataFrame so you can use your favorite tools for data analysis:

 ```Python
 df = messages.to_dataframe() # Returns a pandas dataframe